DC attorney general argues NHL's Capitals, NBA's Wizards must play in Washington through 2047

 “The District very much prefers not to pursue any potential claims against MSE,” Schwalb wrote in a letter dated Tuesday to Monumental general counsel Abby Blomstrom in response to one she sent to the city last month.
 “It remains committed to maintaining and growing its partnership with MSE and to keeping the Wizards and Capitals at the Arena until the end of the existing lease term in 2047, if not beyond.
 It is in that spirit that the District urges MSE to re-engage with District officials around a mutually beneficial arrangement that advances the long term interests of both the District and MSE.”

-Monica Dixon, a top executive at Monumental, said Feb.
-12 that the company was having “healthy discussions” with Virginia General Assembly leaders and Alexandria City Council members, who would also have to sign off on the Potomac Yard deal.
-A Monumental spokesperson referred to Dixon's comments last month when reached Friday.
+Monica Dixon, a top executive at Monumental, laid out the company's case Feb.
+12 when asked about the lease ramifications.
+A Monumental spokesperson referred to Dixon’s comments when reached Friday.

+“We wouldn’t have started negotiations with the city or Virginia over the last two years without sound, legal counsel, and we feel confident in it,” Dixon said at the time.
+“If this is something that results in litigation, we oughta let that process play out — I hope it won’t — but we do feel confident about the lease we signed and the amendments.”

 Since then, Virginia Democratic Sen. L. Louise Lucas used her perch as chair of the Finance and Appropriations Committee to keep the arena deal struck by Republican Gov. Glenn Youngkin and Ted Leonsis, the head of Monumental, out of the state budget.
 That development doesn't necessarily mean the end of the road for the plan, but it complicates the path forward.